AdobeDocs/workfront.en/help/classic/administration-and-setup/manage-workfront/configure-reports/edit-list-controls-filters-views-groupings.md

 product-area: system-administration;reporting
 navigation-topic: configure-reports-administration
 title: "Edit list controls: filters, views, and groupings"
-description: **DON'T DELETE, DRAFT OR HIDE THIS ARTICLE.
-IT IS LINKED TO THE PRODUCT, THROUGH THE CONTEXT SENSITIVE HELP LINKS. **This is also linked to this article: https://workfront.zendesk.com/hc/en-us/articles/222450207
+description: "**DON'T DELETE, DRAFT OR HIDE THIS ARTICLE.
+IT IS LINKED TO THE PRODUCT, THROUGH THE CONTEXT SENSITIVE HELP LINKS. **This is also linked to this article: https://workfront.zendesk.com/hc/en-us/articles/222450207"
 ---

 # Edit list controls: filters, views, and groupings